PTAB

 • Title: Synergistic Combinations of Zidovudine, 1592U89 and 3TC

-• Brief Description: The ’191 patent discloses pharmaceutical compositions, methods for treating HIV infection, and patient packs comprising combinations of three known anti-HIV drugs: abacavir (also known as 1592U89), zidovudine (AZT), and lamivudine (3TC).
-All three are nucleoside analog reverse transcriptase inhibitors (NRTIs).
+• Brief Description: The ’191 patent discloses pharmaceutical compositions and methods for treating HIV infection.
+The invention centers on combinations of three known anti-retroviral drugs that are nucleoside analog reverse transcriptase inhibitors (NRTIs): abacavir (also known as 1592U89), zidovudine (AZT), and lamivudine (3TC).

 3. Grounds for Unpatentability

-Ground 1: Claims 1-51 are obvious over Cameron in view of Daluge.
+Ground 1: Obviousness over Cameron and Daluge - Claims 1-51 are obvious over Cameron in view of Daluge.

 • Core Argument for this Ground:

-• Expectation of Success: A POSA would have had a high expectation of success.
-All three drugs were known to be effective and relatively safe anti-HIV agents.
-Crucially, synergistic effects were already known for the AZT/3TC pair (from Cameron) and the AZT/abacavir pair (from Daluge).
-Therefore, it would have been reasonable to expect that combining all three would result in a successful and likely synergistic therapeutic for treating HIV.
+• Expectation of Success: A POSA would have had a reasonable expectation of success in creating an effective triple-drug therapy.
+All three individual components were known to be useful anti-HIV agents.
+Furthermore, synergistic effects were already demonstrated in the prior art for the two-drug sub-combinations of AZT/3TC (from Cameron) and AZT/abacavir (from Daluge).
+Therefore, it was reasonable to expect that the three-drug combination would be, at a minimum, an effective treatment for HIV.

 4. Key Claim Construction Positions

-• Common Names: Petitioner argued that the full chemical names used in the claims for the three active ingredients should be construed to encompass their well-known common names: abacavir, zidovudine (AZT), and lamivudine (3TC), as these were used interchangeably in the art and the patent itself.
+• Drug Names (e.g., "abacavir"): Petitioner asserted that the chemical names used in the claims should be construed to encompass their common names (e.g., "abacavir," "AZT," "3TC") and their "physiologically functional derivatives" (e.g., salts, esters), as these terms were used interchangeably in the patent and the art.

 5. Key Technical Contentions (Beyond Claim Construction)